-- (e) Any organic peroxide which, in laboratory testing, neither detonates nor deflagrates at all and shows low or no effect when heated under confinement will be defined as organic peroxide TYPE E; - (f) Any organic peroxide which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows only a low or no effect when heated under confinement as well as low or no explosive power will be defined as organic peroxide TYPE F; - (g) Any organic peroxide which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows no effect when heated under confinement nor any explosive power, provided that it is thermally stable (self-accelerating decomposition temperature is 60°C or higher for a 50 kg package), and, for liquid mixtures, a diluent having a boiling point of not less than 150 °C is used for desensitisation, will be defined as organic peroxide TYPE G. If the organic peroxide is not thermally stable or a diluent having a boiling point less than 150 °C is used for desensitization, it shall be defined as organic peroxide TYPE F.

-NOTE 1: Type G has no hazard communication elements assigned but should be considered for properties belonging to other hazard classes.

-NOTE 2: Types A to G may not be necessary for all systems.
+- (e) Any organic peroxide mixture which, in laboratory testing, neither detonates nor deflagrates at all and shows low or no effect when heated under confinement will be defined as organic peroxide TYPE E; - (f) Any organic peroxide mixture which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows only a low or no effect when heated under confinement as well as low or no explosive power will be defined as organic peroxide TYPE F; - (g) Any organic peroxide mixture which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows no effect when heated under confinement nor any explosive power, provided that it is thermally stable (self-accelerating decomposition temperature is 60°C or higher for a 50 kg package), and, for liquid mixtures, a diluent having a boiling point of not less than 150 °C is used for desensitisation, will be defined as organic peroxide TYPE G. If the mixture is not thermally stable or a diluent having a boiling point less than 150 °C is used for desensitization, the mixture shall be defined as organic peroxide TYPE F. - NOTE 1: Type G has no hazard communication elements assigned but should be considered for properties belonging to other hazard classes. - NOTE 2: Types A to G may not be necessary for all systems.

-General and specific considerations concerning labelling requirements are provided in Hazard Communication: Labelling (Chapter 1.4).
-Annex 2 contains summary tables about classification and labelling.
-Annex 3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.
+4. General and specific considerations concerning labelling requirements are provided in Hazard Communication : Labelling (Chapter 1.3).
+Annex 4 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.